MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 {: #ios-sending-userfeedback-data }
 **Swift**

-First add the following to your application's podfile
+First add the following to your application's podfile.

 ```
 pod 'IBMMobileFirstPlatformFoundationAnalytics'
 ```

-Next ensure you update your pod by running the following command at the root of your XCode project
+Next ensure you update your pod by running the following command at the root of your XCode project.
 ```
 pod update
 ```

-Now call the following API in the action handler of your application
+Now call the following API in the action handler of your application.

 ```swift
 WLAnalytics.sharedInstance().triggerFeedbackMode();